daisymaclennan/letter-shop/README.md

 Product list can be found in [`/lib/items`](/lib/items).

-UnidaysDiscountChallenge class can be found in [`/lib/UnidaysDiscountChallenge`](/lib/UnidaysDiscountChallenge).
+UnidaysDiscountChallenge class component can be found in [`/lib/UnidaysDiscountChallenge`](/lib/UnidaysDiscountChallenge).
+UnidaysDiscountChallenge class without implementations such as state and local storage can be found in [`/lib/UnidaysDiscountChallenge-alt`](/lib/UnidaysDiscountChallenge-alt).

 ## Get started
 ### Clone repository